-Scripture emphasizes that all human behavior comes from our hearts, and that our hearts are corrupted due to the enduring effects of the Fall.
-This means that every inclination of our heart, including our thoughts, emotions, desires, as well as our deeds, is corrupted by sin.
+Scripture emphasizes that all human behavior comes from our hearts (Matthew 15:18–19) and that our hearts are corrupted due to the enduring effects of the Fall (Jeremiah 17:9).
+This means that every inclination of our hearts, including our thoughts, emotions, and desires, as well as our deeds, is corrupted by sin (Genesis 6:5; Titus 1:15; Romans 3:10–19; Ephesians 2:3).
 The experience of same-sex attraction, however, is not generally the result of a conscious decision but rather one that individuals became aware of as they grow older.
 Living with same-sex attraction can prove a special challenge for those who want to live according to God’s design for sexuality.

-We do not believe that same-sex attraction is a benign condition, but is a manifestation of original sin or indwelling sin and not a morally-neutral sexual orientation that can be used for both good and evil.
+We do not believe that same-sex attraction is a benign condition; rather, it is a manifestation of original sin or indwelling sin and not a morally neutral sexual orientation that can be used for both good and evil.
 The struggle against indwelling sin is reflected in Scripture, among other places, in Romans 7:5, where Paul describes “sinful passions…at work in our members to bear fruit for death.”
 Similarly, in Romans 7:20, Paul describes sin as the unwanted pull of his flesh toward what he did not want to do.

 DOES SAME-SEX ATTRACTION ARISE FROM A SEXUAL ORIENTATION?

-We do not agree with the cultural perspective that same-sex attraction is genetic, fixed, and unchangeable, arising from the secular notion of sexual orientation; rather we recognize that its genesis most likely involves multiple pathways in an individual’s life.
-In addition to original sin, multiple pathways can include the following: biological components, cultural factors, family history, abuse, etc.
+We do not agree with the cultural perspective that same-sex attraction is genetic, fixed, and unchangeable, arising from the secular notion of sexual orientation; rather, we recognize that its genesis most likely involves multiple pathways in an individual’s life.
+In addition to original sin, multiple pathways can include the following: biological components, cultural factors, family history, abuse, and more.